-Concepts within Unit #5 Link to TEKS Success Criteria for this concept Students can Competencies that will be graded in this unit Concept #2: Weather 3.10B Measure, record, and graph weather information, including temperature and precipitation.
-Commenter on E. Earth Concept #3: Severe Weather Events 3.10C Describe different types of severe weather events.
-Explain why some severe weather events are more likely than others to occur in a given region.
-Competency 5: Earth Materials and Systems Unit 6: Natural Resources and their Management Estimated Date Range: 2/3/25 - 2/21/25 Estimated Time Frame: 13 Days
+Concepts within Unit #5 Success Criteria for this concept Link to TEKS Students can Concept #2: Weather Measure, record, and graph weather information, including temperature and 3.10B precipitation.
+Concept #3: Severe Weather Events Describe different types of severe weather events.
+3.10C Explain why some severe weather events are more likely than others to occur in a given region.

+Unit 6: Natural Resources and their Management